Call for Papers

 Formatting Guidelines

-• The recommended manuscript length is 18 pages for the main text, exclusive of references and appendices.
+• The maximum manuscript length is 18 pages for the main text, exclusive of references and appendices up to 7 pages.
 Submissions exceeding this limit may be considered by the chair, particularly in the case of review or survey articles.

 • Submissions must present original research relevant to the conference topics.

-• Authors must ensure the accuracy of all elements in their manuscripts, including quotations, citations, figures, maps, and tables.
+• Authors must ensure the accuracy of all sections in their paper.

 • Place figures and tables where they are discussed in the text, and make sure they are clear and easy to read.